-NHBC holds capital to absorb losses arising from counterparty defaults and the amount of capital held against credit risk as at 31 March 2021 on a Standard Formula measure was £7.7m (2020: £8.1m).
+NHBC holds capital to absorb losses arising from counterparty defaults and the amount of capital held against credit risk at 31 March 2023 on a standard formula measure was £5.7m (2022: £10.9m).

 C.4 Liquidity risk

 Liquidity risk refers to the risk that NHBC, whilst remaining solvent, does not have sufficiently liquid resources available to meet its financial obligations as they fall due, or it can only secure such resources at an excessive cost.